bamlab/generator-rn-toolbox/generators/fastlane/README.md

 The following config is based on using HockeyApp with an Enterprise certificate for staging deployment.

 ***IMPORTANT:***
+- If you plan on using continuous deployment for staging make sure to at least run `bundle exec fastlane ios setup --env staging` once
 - Right now iOS iTunes Connect app creation has been disabled due to issues and will necessitate manual creation.
 - To setup the prod app id on Apple Developer before manually adding the iTunes connect app run `bundle exec fastlane ios setup --env prod`